 Suggestions for improvement may be made either verbally to a staff member, via completion of a Feedback Form which is located at reception or the Anglican Care website (click here to go to the feedback section of the website).
 We encourage suggestions for improvement, comments and ideas, in order that we can continuously improve our level of service to residents and their relatives / representatives.
 The Quality system has been specifically designed to canvas resident satisfaction and to work collaboratively with residents, and their relative / representatives.

 Anglican Care subscribes to a national benchmarking program as another aspect of our Quality Improvement Activities.

 Benchmarking involves the collection and submission of data on a number of areas such as resident falls, infection rates, staffing ratios.
-These results are then compared to other Aged Care facilities and we are given an overall rating.
+These results are then compared to other Aged Care Homes and we are given an overall rating.
 A number of resident / relative survey forms form part of the benchmarking program.